davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-27-kona-diaries-2015-race-day-run.md

 I wanted to enjoy the moment.

 It was pretty much dark at this point.
-Just after the turn (at 'hot corner') ontothe Kuakini Highway I saw a chap with a sign that said "Smile if you peed during the swim."
+Just after the turn (at 'hot corner') onto the Kuakini Highway I saw a chap with a sign that said "Smile if you peed during the swim."

 I smiled.
 He said "Oh yeah!" and smiled back.

 I turned down onto Hualalai Road and this little downhill then turns onto Ali'i Drive for hands down the best finishing straight line in Ironman.

-There's no barriers beside the road - the spectators just leavea gap and you run down the middle of it.
+There's no barriers beside the road - the spectators just leave a gap and you run down the middle of it.
 You're just following your way down Ali'i until you hit the finishing chute.

 At this point the excitement and the moment really gets to you.
 People are giving you the biggest cheers and support imaginable.
-You'retreated as if you'vewon the race.
+You'retreated as if you've won the race.

 You smile, you wave, you give a little back.

-Whatever you give back you get plenty more in returnfrom the supporters.
+Whatever you give back you get plenty more in return from the supporters.
 It's awesome.

 Heading past the Hulihe'e Palace I was looking out for Sharon.
 She recalls me looking around trying to spot her.
 I then saw her.
 She was jumping around trying to get my attention.
 It worked.